ASC Cohesion Processes & Residencies

 (*Note: this theme is a sample.
 Actual theme reflect specific groups)

 This takes various forms, ranging in production complexity.
-Examples include:

 • Performances in which participant’s stories (from Ponder to Page workshop) are set to original music and professionally performed